buchmayne/marleybuchman/content/_index.md

 **Data Science Consultant // Trucksmarter // Remote // June 2021 to Present**

-Developed and deployed proof of concept machine learning model to predict price of loads for a trucking logistics startup.
+Trucksmarter is an A16Z-backed truck marketplace product with visibility into 3m truckloads per day – with no Data Engineering infra, and no DS team.

-* Developed a XGBoost model in Python to predict the price of a trucking load based on historic trucking data
+* Developed a XGBoost machine learning model in Python to predict the price of trucking loads based on historic trucking data with a RMSE of $93

 * Created data pipeline to process raw JSON data and write to Postgres database

-* Created an API to serve the model using FastAPI and dockerized the API using Docker

-* Deployed the dockerized API on AWS (EC2) using AWS ECR to host the container
+* Built an API to serve the model using FastAPI and dockerized the API using Docker, then deployed the dockerized API on AWS EC2 using AWS ECR to host the container

 **Product Analyst Consultant // Trellis Technologies // Remote // October 2020**